July 27, 2020

 *Available at specialty food stores or Italian grocers.

-Heat a crepe pan (or non-stick skillet) over medium heat.
+2. Heat a crepe pan (or non-stick or seasoned cast iron skillet) over medium heat.
 Use a paper towel or brush to lightly coat with oil, then add just enough batter to cover about 2/3 the bottom of the pan.
 Quickly swirl the batter around so that it thinly coats the rest of the bottom.

 Another fun fact?
 Traditionally when making necci one would place a chestnut leaf between each layer.
 That might be a tall order (unless you have a chestnut tree in your yard)!